talha002/AWS_Storage/S3/ec2_jupyter_boto3_pandas.md

-With Jupyter lab we will read csv file form S3 bucket, do some transformations with pandas then write dataset to S3 bucket.
+# Task: With Jupyter lab we will read csv file form S3 bucket, do some transformations with pandas then write dataset to S3 bucket.

 ## Create Security Group - Inbound for SSH (22) and Jupyter (8888)
 - EC2 service